Synonymous with glamour and elegance, InterContinental Sydney Double Bay's iconic address has enjoyed a fascinating past.

 InterContinental Sydney Double Bay opened as a beautiful new luxury Sydney hotel, celebrating the glamour and legacy of the iconic building by retaining and resorting original features such as the Italian white marble lobby flooring and fireplaces, the Parisian-style balconies, the beautiful polished brass lift doors, and grand staircase with brass bannisters.

-The new hotel has seen the return of seamless five-star service, luxury experiences and elegance which locals and visitors have come to expect from the exclusive Sydney address.
+The hotel has seen the return of seamless five-star service, luxury experiences and elegance which locals and visitors have come to expect from the exclusive Sydney address.